Kroy Biermann: Professional career

+Pre-draft

 Biermann was a top performer in the vertical jump and in the 3-cone drill at the 2008 NFL Combine.

 Atlanta Falcons

-Biermann was selected by the Atlanta Falcons in the 5th round of the 2008 NFL Draft (154 overall).
+Biermann was selected by the Atlanta Falcons in the fifth round of the 2008 NFL draft (154th overall).
+He signed a four-year contract worth $1,879,750.
 Biermann posted his first career sack in a Week 13 match-up against the San Diego Chargers after tackling Chargers QB Philip Rivers and added a second in the season finale against the St. Louis Rams.
-He also contributed 14 tackles in 2008.
+He also contributed 21 tackles in 2008.

 Biermann started off the 2009 season fast for the Falcons as he sacked Dolphins' QB Chad Pennington twice, forced a fumble and forced a holding call in the season opener.
 He also got a sack vs San Francisco in the Falcon's week 5 matchup.
 He now has a career-high 3 sacks and one 2 sack game (career high).
 He took the starting left defensive end spot from 2007 first round pick Jamaal Anderson after his performance vs San Francisco.